semagrow/sevod-scraper/README.md

 Usage: **./run_metadatagen.sh  [dump_file] [endpoint_url] [-s|p|o] [subjectTrieParameter] [objectTrieParameter] [output_file]**

 * **[dump_file]** - data-dump file path.
-The tool automatically recognizes the input RDF format, but it was tested mainly for NQUADS input.
+It was tested mainly for NQUADS and NTriples input.
 * **[endpoint_url]** - the url endpoint of the dataset.
 Used for annotation purposes (the tool relies exclusively on the dump file).
 * **[-s|p|o|v]** - s: generate metadata for subject URI prefixes, p: generate metadata for properties and o: generate metadata for object URI prefixes, v: generate subject and object vocabularies for each predicate.
 * **[subjectTrieParameter]**, **[objectTrieParameter]** are parameters for the subject and object path tries.
 Use 0 for the default values.
 * **[output_file]** - output file path.
 Metadata are exported in n3 format.

+The dump file should be in NQUADS or NTRIPLES format, and it should be sorted by predicate URI.
+If you want to convert the data dump in one of the two formats you could use a tool such as rdf2rdf (http://www.l3s.de/~minack/rdf2rdf/) or similar.
+Also, if the dump is not sorted by predicate, you could use the sort command (e.g. sort -k 2 unsorted.nt > sorted.nt)

 ## Examples: ##